SSrustworthy/DLRML-docs/docs/explore/Disneyland/Main Street U.S.A/Plaza_Inn_Minnie_and_Friends_Breakfast_in_the_Park_v_1.md

 # Plaza Inn Minnie and Friends Breakfast in the Park v.1 [INC]

-## Description

 **Land(s)**: Main Street, U.S.A.

 **Loop Total Length**: Unknown

 This loop played at the Plaza Inn during Minnie and Friends Breakfast in the Park, likely until ~2020 when the “Zip-a-dee-doo-dah” tracks were removed from BGMs around the resort.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=7994.msg71851#msg71851](https://mousebits.com/smf/index.php?topic=7994.msg71851#msg71851) (2013).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=7994.msg71851#msg71851 (2013).
 Heard in videos dating to at least 2007.

 ## Tracklist